MunasheMuk2/streetwear-curated/testing.md

 In order to confirm the correct functionality, responsiveness, and appearance:

-+ The website was tested on the following browsers: Chrome, Firefox, Brave.
++ The website was tested on the most popular browsers : Chrome and internet explorer

     - Chrome:

     ![Chrome](screenshots/chrome-test.jpg)

-    - FireFox:

     ![Internet explorer](screenshots/internet-explorer-test.jpg)